admpub/cove/README.md

 The `TypedCache` in `cove` provides a way to work with strongly-typed values in the cache, using Go generics.
 This allows you to avoid manual serialization and deserialization of values, making the code cleaner and less error-prone.

 #### Creating a Typed Cache

+A Typed Cache is simply to use golang generics to wrap the cache and provide type safety and ease of use.
+The Typed Cache comes with the same fetchers and api as the untyped cache but adds a marshalling and unmarshalling layer on top of it. encoding/gob is used for serialization and deserialization of values.

 To create a typed cache, use the `Of` function, passing the existing cache/namespace instance: